 For culinary delights, don't miss the restaurant Valsabbion, which is highly praised.
 The dishes are fresh and tasty.
 You can indulge in scallops au gratin and pumpkin puree.
 Delicious!

 The 30 km coastline around the nature park has about 20 bays that are very popular in the summer season - almost as popular as the many cycling and hiking trails in this beautiful area.
 Kamenjak is known for its free-spirited vibe, away from mainstream tourists and lazy hotel lounges.

-This region squeezed between Istria on the north and Dalmatia in the south has much to offer, possessing many of the most desirable features of the Croatian coast: coastal hills and mountains, beautiful islands surrounded by turquoise waters, and charming fishing villages.
-Many visitors are attracted by the mild climate, hiking trails within the protected forests of Učka Nature Park and the islands of Cres, Lošinj, Krk and Rab.
+This region squeezed between Istria on the north and Dalmatia on the south has much to offer, possessing many of the most desirable features of the Croatian coast: coastal hills and mountains, beautiful islands surrounded by turquoise waters, and charming fishing villages.
+Many visitors are attracted by the mild climate, and hiking trails within the protected forests of Učka Nature Park and the islands of Cres, Lošinj, Krk and Rab.
 In case you are visiting the island of Krk, we strongly recommend Book accommodation through Osma.

 Dalmatia is a very interesting region on the east coast of the Adriatic Sea.
 It is mainly a coastal region, only 50 km wide at its widest point, with bays, beaches, islands and coves.
 Diving, kayaking, sailing, kiteboarding and other activities are popular in Dalmatia due to its rocky coastline and numerous islands.
 Dalmatia's coast is a paradise for kiters and windsurfers due to the warm sea and constant wind.